 A effective landing page can really make a difference in your web marketing strategy and your business in general.
-With design and content geared toward conversion and usability, you will achieve lower advertising (PPC) costs and more conversions for your campaigns.
+With design and content geared toward conversion and usability, you will get lower advertising (PPC) costs and more conversions for your campaigns.

 Landing pages are created with the goal of offering your visitor, and future customer, one thing and one thing only: What he is really looking for.